Ferns & Focus

 Nephrolepis exaltata

-The Boston Fern is a classic and elegant indoor plant celebrated for its lush, arching fronds adorned with small, feather-like pinnae.
-This tropical evergreen creates a soft, airy texture in any space and is particularly stunning when displayed in hanging baskets or on pedestals where its foliage can gracefully cascade.
-It is well-regarded not only for its beauty but also for its air-purifying qualities.
+The Boston Fern is a classic and elegant indoor plant grown for its lush, arching fronds adorned with small, feather-like pinnae.
+This tropical evergreen creates a soft, airy texture in any space and is particularly eye-catching when displayed in hanging baskets or on pedestals where its foliage can gracefully cascade.
+Give it bright, indirect light, higher humidity, and steady moisture in a planter with drainage holes.

 ☀️